cdice-decarbonisation-heat/mcs-data-price-kw-data/README.md

 ## Data

+A lookup table on UK postcodes to local authority is required.
+This is open data available from the ONS (Aug 2023 version used).

 Monthly data on installation price and kW capacity was provided to us at postcode outcode level by the MCS in July 2024.
 A postcode outcode is the first part of a full postcode (e.g., CF24 instead of CF24 1AA).

 ### Original MCS data specification